 Other LHH sites

 We offer online tools and services through other websites which may be accessed through this Website and which have their own privacy policies that govern our handling of your personal information when you visit those websites.

 The terms of this Policy may change from time to time.
 We shall publish any material changes to this Policy through appropriate notices either on this website or contacting you using other communication channels.

-Questions, comments and requests regarding this Policy are welcomed and should be addressed to us by mail at: Lee Hecht Harrison Pty Ltd., IBM Tower, Level 10, 60 City Road, Southbank, VIC 3006; or click here.
+Questions, comments and requests regarding this Policy are welcomed and should be addressed to us by mail at: Lee Hecht Harrison Pty Ltd., Level 4, 123 Pitt Sydney NSW 2000; or click here.

 You can reach our Data Protection Officer or request a copy of mechanisms relating to a specific transfer of your personal information by clicking here.